medusajs/medusa/docs/content/advanced/backend/migrations/overview.md

 :::note

 Medusa’s Migrations do not work with SQLite databases.
-They are intended to be used with PostgreSQL databases, which is the recommended Database for your Medusa production server.
+They are intended to be used with PostgreSQL databases, which is the recommended Database for your Medusa production backend.

 :::

 ## What are Migrations

 Migrations are scripts that are used to make additions or changes to your database schema.
-In Medusa, they are essential for both when you first install your server and for subsequent server upgrades later on.
+In Medusa, they are essential for both when you first install your backend and for subsequent backend upgrades later on.

-When you first create your Medusa server, the database schema used must have all the tables necessary for the server to run.
+When you first create your Medusa backend, the database schema used must have all the tables necessary for the backend to run.

 When a new Medusa version introduces changes to the database schema, you'll have to run migrations to apply them to your own database.